jo-thomas-1/django_basics/README.md

 <hr>

-The next component that comes is a template.
+## Template

 A template is basically an HTML file which is to be rendered by the view functions.

 - templates are created and stored as normal html files by creating a folder named `templates` inside the corresponding app folder
 - django can auto detect these files as the name `templates` is a part of the file structure